jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=messaging-activemq/server=<server name>/bridge=<bridge name>:read-attribute(name=credential-reference)`

 ## syntax of the operation to get the `messaging-activemq` `server` `bridge` `discovery-group`
-the name of the discovery group used by this bridge. must be undefined (null) if `static-connectors` is defined. get the `messaging-activemq` `server` `bridge` `discovery-group` attribute.
+the name of the discovery group used by this bridge. must be undefined (null) if '`static-connectors`' is defined. get the `messaging-activemq` `server` `bridge` `discovery-group` attribute.
 `/subsystem=messaging-activemq/server=<server name>/bridge=<bridge name>:read-attribute(name=discovery-group)`